StorjOld/heartbeat/README.md

 To build the SwPriv python extension module which is a privately verifiable Homomorphic Linear Authentication scheme, use setup.py.
 You must have Crypto++ installed.

-To build on a linux system:
+To build and install heartbeat.SwPriv on a linux system:

 ```
 python3 setup.py build